segmentio/consent-manager/README.md

 ### Features

 * Give users the ability to opt-in or opt-out to tracking
-* Fine grained control tools or categories used for tracking
+* Fine grained control of tools or categories used for tracking
 * 30s setup with a drop in script tag
 * or fully customizable UI/UX through React components
 * EU traffic detection through `@segment/in-eu`